pschool-in/curriculum/content/grammar/pronoun/pronoun-classifySentence.md

 (pronoun-4)

-Identify whether the sentence has the correct reflexive pronoun.
+Check whether the below sentence is correct.

-Yes
+Correct

 ```
 Why don't you cut your nails yourself?
 Look at yourself in the mirror.
 Pooja and Indu!
 Please behave yourselves.
 Can you do your homework by yourself?
 I can walk to the school by myself.

 Dad can cook food by himself.
 They do their projects by themselves.
 We can make this model by ourselves.
 You ride your bike by yourself.
 ```

-No
+Incorrect

 ```
 Grandma cut himself.
 Why don't you clean the balcony ourself?
 Dad can cook food by herself.
 I can walk to the school by himself.
 Can you do your homework by ourself?